Skip to chat with us. Skip to content

 Start by asking yourself these questions:

-When it comes down to making the decision between a family doctor and a pediatrician it is best to consider your family’s healthcare needs and circumstances.
+When it comes down to making the decision between a family doctor and a paediatrician it is best to consider your family’s healthcare needs and circumstances.
 Family physicians will provide you with comprehensive and continuous care throughout and beyond childhood for your whole family.
-Whereas pediatricians focus their medical expertise and provide comprehensive care for premature infants, babies, children, teens, and young adults only.
+Whereas paediatricians focus their medical expertise and provide comprehensive care for premature infants, babies, children, teens, and young adults only.
 They may provide care for your child for one particular condition, or for a short period of time in their life.

 • Wellbaby/child visits